 Methylcyclopentadienyl manganese tricarbonyl (MMT) is used with gasoline as an octane enhancer.
 Gasoline with MMT has been known to cause the emissions system to perform less than optimally.
 Furthermore, the spark plug is also reduced with the use of gasoline with MMT.

-According to the owner’s manuals for both the first and second generations of the Chevrolet Traverse, Chevrolet strictly advises against using gasoline with MMT.
+According to the owner’s manuals for both the first and second generations of the Chevrolet Traverse, as well as other models, Chevrolet strictly advises against using gasoline with MMT.

 The knocking sound is something pretty much every driver from novice to pro is familiar with.
 The usual cause of knocking sound from the engine is a result of using low-quality gasoline.
 Fuel types with an octane rating of less than 87 are highly likely to cause the 3.6-liter V-6 engine of the Chevrolet Traverse to produce a knocking sound.